BlueMirrors/cvu/README.md

 <br>

-Every Object detectors is implemented in `cvu.detector`, following a common [interface](https://github.com/BlueMirrors/cvu/blob/master/cvu/interface/core.py).
+Every Object detector is implemented in `cvu.detector`, following a common [interface](https://github.com/BlueMirrors/cvu/blob/master/cvu/interface/core.py).

 As of our first alpha release, we only support `Yolov5s` models.

 <br>

-# Yolov5
+# YOLOv5

 [Index](#index-)

-[Yolov5](https://github.com/BlueMirrors/cvu/blob/master/cvu/detector/yolov5/core.py) is one of the state of the art Object Detection models.
+[YOLOv5](https://github.com/BlueMirrors/cvu/blob/master/cvu/detector/yolov5/core.py) is one of the state-of-the-art Object Detection models.
 Please check out more about it and train your own custom models through it's [official repo](https://github.com/ultralytics/yolov5).
 CVU also supports custom weights for all the backends.

 Checkout following backends for more specific information